Japan Tour Package

 - Professional Tour Escort of Wonder Earth Tour or Local Representative.

 Japan Tour Package Cost Excludes:-

-- GST extra as applicable on all above Rates.
+- TCS extra as applicable on all above Rates.

 - Charges for Ok to Board.

 - Personal Expenses such as Drinks, Mineral Water, Tips,

 - Laundry Charges, Telephone Calls, Porterage Charges etc.